flaviagiammarino/blog-website/blog/chronos_bedrock.rst

 The ``context`` object is automatically generated at runtime and does not need to be provided.

-The Lambda function connects to ClickHouse using `ClickHouse Connect <https://clickhouse.com/docs/integrations/python>`__ and loads the context data using the ``query_df`` method, which returns the query output in a Pandas Dataframe.
+The Lambda function connects to ClickHouse using `ClickHouse Connect <https://clickhouse.com/docs/integrations/python>`__ and loads the context data using the ``query_df`` method, which returns the query output in a Pandas DataFrame.
 After that, the Lambda function invokes the Bedrock endpoint with the context data.
 The Bedrock endpoint response includes the predicted mean and the predicted quantiles of the time series at each future time step, which the Lambda function returns to the user in JSON format